Understanding the leg press to squat conversion can help you decide which weight to try when moving from one exercise to another.1

 After completing both of these steps, a person will have an accurate idea of how much weight they’re pushing on the leg press compared to a squat.
 However, that does not necessarily mean they’ll be able to squat that much immediately.

-Are Smith Machine Leg Presses Harder or Easier Than Leg Presses & Squats?
+Comparing the Difficulty of Smith Machine Leg Presses To Traditional Leg Presses & Squats.

 Overall, a Smith Machine is the closest that any machine-based exercise comes to the standard squat.
 According to electromyographic testing, back squats and repetitions on a Smith Machine are fairly similar exercises.